romeerez/orchid-orm/docs/src/guide/relation-queries.md

 For `hasOne` and `hasMany`, if there was a related record before the update, its `foreignKey` column will be updated to `NULL`, so it has to be nullable.

-In the `hasAndBelongsToMany` relation this will delete all previous rows of the join table and create new ones.
+For `hasAndBelongsToMany` relation this will delete all previous rows of the join table and create new ones.
+When empty array or empty object is given, this is going to delete all relevant join table rows, without creating new ones.

 ```ts
 const author = await db.author.find(1);